alimate/alimate.github.io/_posts/2020-12-18-infinite-precision.md

 RPS: 39460.305349761846
 ------------------
 {% endhighlight %}
-Look at the sudden jump in RPS between the first and second iterations, 20K RPS!
+Look at the sudden jump in RPS between the first and second iterations, 17K RPS difference!
 And at the end, the warmed up client managed to record 39K requests per second.
 Paying some attention to the *measuring device* paid off!

 ## Closing Remarks
 ---